axr167/interview-prep/technical-rounds/02-backtracking/Overview.md

 ## Paradigm:

-1. Do the first step
-2. Perform recursion on the remaining subproblem
+- Similar to recursion but with a minor difference: Base case is result so instead of returning, save/print result
+- In induction step after performing recursion undo changes to reset problem to original state

+Paradigm is:

-    - If base case save/print current result
+- If base case Save/print output
-    - Else recurse
+- Else do induction step
-3. Undo the first step and proceed
+    - Do first step reducing problem size
+    - Recurse for subproblem
+    - Undo all changes

 ## When to use this: